wernerkleinhans/CNC-Foam-Cutter/README.md

 4. Double-click on the setup.exe file to install the application.

 #### Usage
-Once the firmware and software are installed, you can use the HotWire Application to control the Mega 2560 board, operate the hot wire foam cutter and send g-code.
+Once the firmware and software are installed, you can use the HotWire Application to control the Mega 2560 board, to operate the hot wire foam cutter and send g-code.

 #### Credits
 This repository is based on the GRBL firmware and the HotWire Application developed by the community.
 Special thanks to the developers and contributors who made this possible.